MrTineth/Personal-Finance-Management/README.md

 # Personal-Finance-Management
 Personal Finance Management System
-Welcome to the world of Personal Financial Management System (PFMS) built with PHP and hosted on GitHub.
+Welcome to the world of Personal Financial Management System (PFMS) built with PHP.
 Managing your personal finances is an essential aspect of achieving financial stability and realizing your long-term financial goals.
 This project, available on GitHub, provides a powerful, open-source solution for individuals looking to take control of their financial well-being.

 ![1](https://github.com/MrTineth/Personal-Finance-Management/assets/106744622/151c4aa8-b46f-4620-9692-48b1f370f635)